JrSchild/grunt-retinafy/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013-11-11   v0.1.4   By default use 1 parallel resize function at the same time.
+Prefix support.
 * 2013-11-09   v0.1.3   Support for fixed width and/or height.
 * 2013-10-09   v0.1.2   Use the amount of CPU's - 1 as the amount of parallel resize functions.
 * 2013-10-09   v0.1.1   Using async to manage the resize methods.
 Change in API, in sizes now using an object with options for this size.